 Opening buds mean they’re about to bloom into the yellow flowers, which makes broccoli inedible.

-When harvesting, first cut the central head off with about 5-6 inches of stem.
+When harvesting, take a sharp knife to the main head, leaving about 5-6 inches of stem.
 Cut the stalk at a slant so the water will slide off — water can pool and rot the center of the stalk, ruining any secondary heads.

 Try to harvest in the morning before the plant heats up.
 This will ensure the best taste.